grig23/primetime.en/help/digital-rights-management/client-error-message-reference.md

 ---
 description: The DRM Client errors are a subset of the TVSDK client-side errors.
-seo-description: The DRM Client errors are a subset of the TVSDK client-side errors.
-seo-title: DRM Client Error Message Reference
 title: DRM Client Error Message Reference
 ---